sewekoo/drill-and-practice-web-platform/README.md

 # Drill and Practice - Practice platform

+A course project done for Web Software Development CS-C3170 course in Aalto University.

 ## Description & instructions
 Drill and practice platform is web application for studying and rehearsing different topics.
 Web application can be navigated with navbar on top of the page.